liorosenman/flights_project/readme.md

     7. Exclude inactive flights in the stored procedures.
     8. get_user_by_username --- Show everything except for the password
     9. Don't allow one user to use method on an object that belongs to another user.
+    10. Adjust id to name in GET methods.

 # Facade Base:
     1. get_all_flights()